surveyorstories/bhudocs/docs/Tutorial-Modules/tool_set.md

 1. Save the project and set the projection of the project.

-2. Add a Base layer into the project we can do this by **Layer>Add Layer > Add vector Layer, then browse and pick the appropriate layer or just drag and drop it into the project.
+2. Add a Base layer into the project we can do this by **Layer>Add Layer > Add vector Layer**, then browse and pick the appropriate layer or just drag and drop it into the project.

 3. Open the Tool Set by clicking on the icon or shortcut to open **<u>ALT + SHIFT + T </u>**